panoramichq/docs.pano.dev/README.md

 At Pano, we asked what if we could do it better?

-What if we could offer a single platform to do all of that, with no coding required?
+What if we could offer a single platform to do all of that, with limited coding required?

 A platform where …